![]() |

 The excellent virtual reality artwork which plays around the ship and features in a 9m panel in the atrium/lift well could very well be ice!

 Later in the day we had a couple of excellent lectures.
 One about pinnipeds (seals) and the other about ice which was perfectly timed.
 I don’t think I will ever get my head around Antarctica.
-It's an extremely complex place to study so much of what we understand is inference rather than fact.
-Nevertheless I keep trying to understand and there are more lectures to go - hooray!
+It's an extremely complex place to study.
+As a result much of what we understand is inference rather than fact.
+Nevertheless I keep trying to understand and there are more lectures coming up - hooray!

 The image below shows the ice shelves around Antarctica.
-I had no idea there were so many but it stands to reason, The almost 98% of Antarctica is blanketed in thick ice.
-Ice flows ever so slowly but flow it does and as a result icy shelves and tongue-like projections stretch out into the surrounding sea.
+I had no idea there were so many but it stands to reason.
+Almost 98% of Antarctica is blanketed in thick ice.
+As we know like water ice flows ever so slowly but flow it does and as a result icy shelves and tongue-like projections stretch out into the surrounding sea.
 The ice shelves play an important role in preserving the ice sheet that dominates Antarctica.

 No comments: